Block-Attention for Efficient Prefilling: Introduction

 Given that the passages in the external databases might have been computed, it is natural to restore their KV cache for fast inference and avoid re-computing these passages.
 Nonetheless, for autoregressive LLMs, the KV states are inherently context-dependent, which means the KV states for the same passage will vary in different contexts.
 As a result, when encountering an unseen query, the model must undertake a complete re-encoding of the KV states to ensure an accurate prediction.

-In this paper, we propose the Block-Attention method, which reduces the TTFT and computation FLOPs of RAG-LLMs to a level nearly equivalent to that of non-RAG LLMs, while fully maintaining the same accuracy level.
-As shown in Figure \ref{fig:flowchart}, the main idea of Block-Attention is to divide the entire input sequence into several blocks.
-Each block independently calculates its KV states through self-attention, without any attention to other blocks.
+In this paper, we propose the Block-attention method, which reduces the TTFT and computation FLOPs of RAG-LLMs to a level nearly equivalent to that of non-RAG LLMs, while fully maintaining the same accuracy level.
+As shown in Figure \ref{fig:flowchart}, the main idea of Block-attention is to divide the entire input sequence into several blocks.
+Each block independently calculates its KV states through full-attention, without any attention to other blocks.
 Only the final block is able to attend other blocks, \textit{i.e.,} the user query is able to attend all the retrieved documents in the previous blocks.
-When utilizing Block-Attention in RAG scenarios, we may achieve substantial benefits by defining each passage as a single block and caching its KV states in the memory for further reuse.
+When utilizing Block-attention in RAG scenarios, we may achieve substantial benefits by defining each passage as a single block and caching its KV states in the memory for further reuse.

-The implementation of Block-Attention can be easily achieved through the following steps: 1) Encode all blocks except the last one separately; 2) calculating the positional encoding for each based on its position in the input prompt; 3) Integrating these blocks to compute the KV states for the final block.
-However, the primary challenge in utilizing Block-Attention is that the LLMs have not been exposed to such an attention mechanism during their training, leading to difficulties in accurately interpreting the input prompt.
-In our preliminary experiments, we attempted to directly implement Block-Attention in the LLMs without updating any parameters.
-Unfortunately, this approach resulted in a substantial decrease in performance, with the average accuracy of Llama3-8B on four RAG benchmarks falling from 67.9\% to 48.0\%.
+The implementation of Block-attention can be easily achieved through the following steps: 1) Encode all blocks except the last one separately; 2) calculating the positional encoding for each based on its position in the input prompt; 3) Integrating these blocks to compute the KV states for the final block.
+However, the primary challenge in utilizing Block-attention is that the LLMs have not been exposed to such an attention mechanism during their training, leading to difficulties in accurately interpreting the input prompt\footnote{Although some studies have proposed training-free frameworks~\citep{gim2024promptcachemodularattention, merth2024superpositionpromptingimprovingaccelerating} utilizing parallel context encoding and KV caching to achieve passage-level KV cache reuse, they encounter significant degeneration issues in practical applications.
+Our experimental results also demonstrate that the results of these methods are far from satisfactory.}.
+In our preliminary experiments, we attempted to directly implement Block-attention in the LLMs without updating any parameters.
+Unfortunately, this approach resulted in a substantial decrease in performance, with the average accuracy of Llama-3.1-Tulu-3-8B-SFT on four RAG benchmarks falling from 66.1\% to 49.9\%. \footnote{We also proposed some training-free solutions to mitigate this huge gap.
+If someone is interested in switching to Block-attention in an on-the-fly manner, please refer to \citet{zhang2024attentionentropykeyfactor} for the detail. }